Kanban-Zai/kanban-zai-version-1.0/README.md

 What is an extension?

 An extension defines a delivery process.
 The method your team is going to use, to get from idea stage to product and how it is going to keep doing that or when it is going to stop.

-The core itself uses a standard prioritised backlog as its delivery process, backed by the core ROMS.
-It is recommended that you use an extension early on.
+In other words in defines the objective behaviours, processes, values and goals for yout team.

 The rules of extension: